slu-soc1120/syllabus/docs/grading.md

 # Assignments and Grading
 This section provides general details on the different types of assignments for this course.
 It also contains policies for submitting work, receiving feedback, and late work.
-A summary schedule with all due dates is availabe as part of the [Course Schedule](course-schedule.html).
+A summary schedule with all due dates is available as part of the [Course Schedule](course-schedule.html).

 <div class="rmdwarning">
 <p>Students enrolled in the honors section should see <a href="/syllabus/honors-overview.html">Section 7</a> for additional assignment descriptions as well as their weighting and final point totals.</p>